 Kelly A. Gaffney is facing 241 felony charges and 26 misdemeanors, including fraud, trafficking in oxycodone, trafficking in morphine, criminal use of personal identification, and possession of prescription blanks.
 She is being held at Sarasota County Jail on $360,000 bond.
 The press did not name an attorney for her.

-According to the Sarasota Police Department, Gaffney was a medical assistant for a doctor in Bradenton.
-Investigators became aware of her alleged fraud after being contacted by a pharmacist who was suspicious of Gaffney because she submitted prescriptions for herself through her employer even though she wasn’t listed as a patient at her employer’s office.
+According to the Sarasota Police Department, the accused was a medical assistant for a doctor in Bradenton.
+Investigators became aware of her alleged fraud after being contacted by a pharmacist who was suspicious of the alleged medical assistant because she submitted prescriptions for herself through her employer even though she wasn’t listed as a patient at her employer’s office.

-Gaffney’s employer, whose name was redacted from the arrest report, was also alerted by the pharmacist.
+The assistant’s employer, whose name was redacted from the arrest report, was also alerted by the pharmacist.
 The doctor looked at her prescribing profile in the state’s drug monitoring database and discovered some of her prescriptions may have been stolen.
-Once she realized Gaffney was responsible, the doctor called the police.
+Once she realized her assistant was responsible, the doctor called the police.

 “The prescriptions were from Gaffney’s employer, but Gaffney was not an established patient with her employer,” Genevieve Judge of the Sarasota Police Department told the press.
 “The doctor who Gaffney worked for accessed her own prescribing profile from the Florida Prescription Drug Monitoring database after realizing that prescriptions may have been stolen.”

-Investigators were able to determine that Gaffney started using fake prescription slips from her workplace in April 2018.
+Investigators were able to determine that the accused medical assistant started using fake prescription slips from her workplace in April 2018.
 She stole prescription forms for herself and her adult son every month, according to the report.
-Over a period of two years, Gaffney allegedly obtained more than 5,100 oxycodone pills, 2,700 morphine pills, and 1,530 lorazepam pills.
+Over a period of two years, she allegedly obtained more than 5,100 oxycodone pills, 2,700 morphine pills, and 1,530 lorazepam pills.